soonberry/aem-upgrade-gitbook/re-compile-code.md

   <scope>test</scope>
 </dependency
 ```
+But in our project we didn't apply this mock because of legacy code will fail.

 ### Profile

 Profile should be declared in each child pom file and will be triggered by parameters.

 6.1 and 6.3 specific dependencies should be manage by their own profile.
 The commons use dependencies can be put outside.

-All the dependencies are declared in dependencyManagement in parent pom.
+All the dependencies are declared in `<dependencyManagement>` in parent pom.
 If one dependency has two different versions, should be declared too.

 ```xml
 <dependency>